someoneusedmyname/PHP-Object-Oriented-Programming/README.md

 ## How is OOP used in PHP?

 PHP is an object oriented scripting language, that supports oriented analysis, designing and programming.
-These components are attained by us of "PIE".
+These components are attained by use of "PIE".

 ### PIE: